Morgan Stanley slashes price target on American Well Corporation [AMWL] – find out why.

 Sponsored

+The stocks have a year to date performance of -49.12 percent and weekly performance of 22.03 percent.
+The stock has been moved at -33.64 percent over the last six months.
+The stock has performed 6.67 percent around the most recent 30 days and changed 12.50 percent over the most recent 3-months.

-Compared to the average trading volume of 1.78M shares, AMWL reached a trading volume of 4209281 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.97M shares, AMWL reached to a volume of 5052528 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AMWL shares is $2.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AMWL stock is a recommendation set at 2.69.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.